Nosto/wiki-docs/apis/frontend/oss/web-components/README.md

 ### `NostoShopify`

 A component wrapper for performing Shopify specific APIs.
+Variant options are not yet supported.

 **Example**: